joniles/mpxj/mkdocs/docs/howto-convert.md

 # Converting Files

-To convert project data between different formats you read the source data using an appropriate Reader class, the write the data using a Writer class which matches the format you want to convert to.
+To convert project data between different formats you read the source data using an appropriate Reader class, then write the data using a Writer class which matches the format you want to convert to.

 MPXJ can do a lot of the work for you, as the example below illustrates.
 The